yorgossot/ASQOS/README.md

 Add the system in the system string.

 - `x` corresponds to auxiliary atom
-- `o` corresponds to atom with 4 levels
+- `o` corresponds to qubit atom with 4 levels
+- `O` corresponds to qubit atom with 6 levels
 - `-` corresponds to optical fiber

 Can also derive Hamiltonians from Borregaard 2015 paper.